andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 <h2>Step 6: Open IIS as an Admin & Register PHP from within IIS</h2>

-1.At the bottom left corner, click on "Windows" Button.
+1.At the bottom left corner, click on the "Windows" Button.

-2.Type "ISS", right-click it and choose the option: "Run as administrator".
+2.Type "ISS", right-click it, and choose the option: "Run as administrator".

 3.Double-click "PHP Manager".